-The victim coming through the ticket barrier at Stratford followed by the suspect Gareth Patterson, prosecuting, said: “The phones of both young women were using the same cell site about the same time.
+Gareth Patterson, prosecuting, said: “The phones of both young women were using the same cell site about the same time.
 The prosecution says that was because Naomi was being followed by the defendant and the defendant was the person who carried out the attack.”

 Mr Patterson said the mobile phone data contradicted Ms Konye’s claim to police that she was “tucked-up” in bed in Canning Town, east London when the attack happened at 12.24am.

-The victim coming up the stairs at Barking station The court heard Ms Konye’s phone was tracked one minute behind Ms Oni’s phone and it was consistent with the defendant “stalking” her victim.
+The court heard Ms Konye’s phone was tracked one minute behind Ms Oni’s phone and it was consistent with the defendant “stalking” her victim.